fperez/agu-nnow-evaluation/nnow-audit.md

 ---
 title: "Notebooks Now!
 Initiative Evaluation"
-subtitle: "An audit as a foundation for an open compuational notebooks publishing ecosystem"
+subtitle: "Is it a good foundation for an open compuational notebooks publishing ecosystem?"
 short_title: Notebooks Now!
 Evaluation

 authors: